dfinity/interface-spec/spec/index.md

 ### IC method `delete_snapshot` {#ic-take_snapshot}

-This method deletes the snapshot of the canister.
+This method deletes a specified snapshot of the canister.
 An error will be returned if the snapshot is not found.
 A snapshot cannot be found if it was previously deleted, replaced by a new snapshot through a `take_snapshot` request, or if the canister itself has been deleted.

-A snapshot may be deleted only by the controllers of the canister which owns the snapshot.
+A snapshot may be deleted only by the controllers of the canister for which the snapshot was taken.

 ## Certification {#certification}